ANDREWAHN-UK/MS-one-more-turn/README.md

 https://github.com/ANDREWAHN-UK/MS-ONE/blob/master/screenshots-for-testing

 I used https://validator.w3.org to validate the html and https://jigsaw.w3.org/css-validator/ to validate the CSS.
+There were some minor errors (like lone div tags) in the HTMl but the CSS threw up very many errors, ALL of them related to Bootstrap, saying things like "ms flex box not recognised."

 I did not encounter many bugs the second time around, although I did have some issues positioning the text form for the contact webpage.
 I solved that by initially setting all margins to auto, and using "justify content center," "align items center (when needed,)" and then adjusting the margins and padding to get the desired appearance.